zDevelopers/QuartzLib/README.md

    mvn clean install
    ```

-You should also update your code so your main class extends [`ZPlugin`](https://jenkins.carrade.eu/job/zLib/javadoc/index.html?fr/zcraft/zlib/core/ZPlugin.html) instead of `JavaPlugin`.
+You should also update your code, so your main class extends [`QuartzPlugin`](https://zdevelopers.github.io/QuartzLib/?fr/zcraft/quartzlib/core/QuartzPlugin.html) instead of `JavaPlugin`.
 No other changes are required.
 This will allow you to use directly some useful methods to load your plugin's components.
-Check out [the wiki](https://github.com/zDevelopers/QuartzLib/wiki/Installation) for more informations.
+Check out [the wiki](https://github.com/zDevelopers/QuartzLib/wiki/Installation) for more information.